aureliengmichaud/Odyssey67/README.md

 ### Files

  Grab the zip containing the gerbers files needed for manufacturing [here](https://github.com/aureliengmichaud/Odyssey67/blob/master/Odyssey67-Gerbers-Rev21.zip).
-The next step is to simply upload the zip to the PCB manufacturer of your choice.
+Simply upload the zip to the PCB manufacturer of your choice and off you go.

 ## Plates